PSPDFKit/react-native/ios/Experimental_Mac_Catalyst_Support.md

 Below, we walk you trough how to create your own local CocoaPods Artifacts that are compatible with XCFrameworks and Mac Catalyst.
 In this tutorial, we also discuss how to integrate PSPDFKit in a newly created React Native project and how to run it on a Mac.

-**Note:** Since the instructions, involve modifying React Native code to make the project compile on Mac Catalyst, the project will on run on macOS and not on iOS.
+**Note:** Since the instructions involve modifying React Native code to make the project compile on Mac Catalyst, the project will on run only on macOS and not on iOS.

 ### Requirements